-Facilitating the game
+Hosting the game

-The facilitator role
+The game host role

 Small groups of 3-6 players play the game.
 Players use their knowledge and experience of resilience to work through as many scenarios and questions as possible, gathering Resilience builder cards as they go.
 The more cards they explore, the bigger benefit they get.